jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.WriterDesign.md

 The `DltTraceEncoder` knows how to write a complete line to a buffer as a single packet (not a stream).
 It writes the standard header based on the features in the line.
 An extended header is written as needed, followed by the following arguments.
-For this implementation, the default is to ignore the non-verbose flag and write all lines as verbose, although, it would not be difficult to provide another, similar, encoder.
+For this implementation, the non-verbose flag is ignored lines are written as verbose.

 The `VerboseDltEncoder` is a high level class that takes a list of `IDltArg` objects, and writes them all to the given buffer with verbose type info.
-If needed, it would be trivial to provide an equivalent non-verbose encoder.

 The `DltArgEncoder` is intended to take an argument type and write it in either verbose, or non-verbose mode, for any type of supported `IDltArg` type.

+Note: To write non-verbose, the `DltTraceEncoder` would need to write to a `NonVerboseDltEncoder`, and it chooses to write verbose or non-verbose to the `DltArgEncoder`.
+An extension to the `StringDltArg` would be needed to differentiate between a dynamic string and a static string, and the `DltArgEncoder` would need modifications to ignore writing static strings.

 #### 2.5.1.
 Packet Based Behaviour